songzhang015/project-7-admin-dashboard/README.md

 # Admin Dashboard
 - Recreating an Admin Dashboard with a sidebar, projects, header, and other elements.
-- Done using HTMl and CSS utilizing primarily CSS Grid (and a little Flexbox).
+- Done using HTML and CSS utilizing primarily CSS Grid (and a little Flexbox).